 17 6th St N, St. Pete

 Books and wine, what more do you need?
 Book + Bottle combines the elegance of a boutique wine bar and cafe with the wonder of an independent bookstore.
-They host author talks and book signings, tons of book clubs, and they carry books for kids and adults.
-There’s also a strong selection of Florida made books and gifts.
-Their staff are as knowledgable about wine as they are books.
+They host author talks and book signings, numerous book clubs, and carry books for kids and adults.
+There’s also a strong selection of Florida-made books and gifts.
+Their staff are as knowledgeable about wine as they are about books.
 A true gem in St. Pete.

 Book Rescuers